apaladines-techconsulting/Interview_Questions/README.md

 6. Semaphore
 7. Defer

 DispatchWorkItem
 DispatchGroup

+### Grand Central Dispatch VS -> NSOperation
+-  n njhuy76presice and easy to use, lots of threads vs NSOperation more control over the multithreading stop, continue, cancel.

 #### GCD:
 It allows you to perform tasks concurrently by dividing them into smaller blocks and submitting them to queues that can be concurrent or serial.(main queue as maint thread).